csbl-usp/CEMiTool/README.md

 ### webCEMiTool
 For issues with webCEMiTool, DON'T open an issue.
-Please use the following form: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2053-1/email/correspondent/c1/new
+Please send an e-mail to: hnakaya at usp dot com dot br